Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 9. Add social sharing buttons to your posts

-Adding social sharing buttons to your website will give your audience an easy way to share your content with their group of friends or followers.
+Adding social sharing buttons to your website will give your audience an easy way of sharing your content with their peers.

 Another great tool for getting more repins on Pinterest is the Pinterest “Pin It” Button plugin.
 When it’s enabled, your readers will have the option to pin your photos when they hover over them.

 Scheduling your posts for your various social media accounts will help you save a ton of time, which can then be used for other important things like writing more content and promoting your blog posts.

 For automatically scheduling Facebook, Twitter, and LinkedIn posts use Buffer.
 For Pinterest and Instagram posts, use Tailwind.

 Both of the above are amazing, free tools you can use to help you automate your social media accounts.
 They also offer premium services, so be sure to check them out to see if they can offer you any value.